Beyond the Classroom: Co-curricular Life at Vishwa Vidyapeeth Takshashila School, Yelahanka

 image-1776367009862

-The club system at Vishwa Vidyapeeth Takshashila covers an impressive range of interests: a Science Club, Reva Heritage Club, Quiz Club, Toastmasters Club, Creative Hands Club, Community Science Club, MUN (Model United Nations) Club, and a PALS (Peer Assistance and Leadership) Club.
-The variety is notable — students interested in public speaking, heritage, science, debating, or peer mentorship all have a dedicated community to join.
+The club system at Vishwa Vidyapeeth Takshashila is wide enough to suggest genuine range: Science Club, Reva Heritage Club, Quiz Club, Toastmasters Club, Creative Hands Club, Community Science Club, MUN Club, and the PALS (Peer Assistance and Leadership) Club.
+PALS is worth singling out.
+The programme treats peer mentorship as a teachable competency — something that can be developed through structured practice — rather than a personality trait that some students happen to possess.

-The school's Skype-a-Thon participation stands out as a genuinely unusual initiative.
-Vishwa Vidyapeeth participated in the fourth edition of Microsoft's global Skype-a-Thon under the theme "Open Hearts, Open Minds," covering more than 40 countries and completing over 260 Skype sessions across 48 hours.
-Students connected with educators and Microsoft leaders including Mr Anthony Salcito and Mr Anand Eswaran, while also showcasing Indian cultural elements — yoga, folk dance, live music — to their international counterparts.
-For a school in Yelahanka, this kind of global classroom experience is genuinely rare.
+The school's participation in Microsoft's Skype-a-Thon, fourth edition, organised under the theme "Open Hearts, Open Minds," generated over 260 sessions within 48 hours, connecting students with educators and Microsoft leaders including Anthony Salcito and Anand Eswaran, across more than 40 countries.
+Students presented Indian cultural forms — yoga, folk dance, live music — to international counterparts in real time.
+For a school in Yelahanka, the scale of coordination required to execute something like this is considerable, and the experience it creates for students is qualitatively different from anything a conventional co-curricular calendar provides.

 image-1776366992661